ashish1072/Vehicle-Counting-and-Speed-Detection/README.md

-# Vehicle Counting and Speed Detection with YOLOv3 and SORT
+# Vehicle Counting and Speed Detection with YOLOv3 and SORT Tracking Algorithm

 ## Requirements
 Google Drive and Google Colab